Probing Spectrum-Like Organization of States of Mind in Transformer Representation Spaces: Methods

 \subsection{UMAP Visualization}

-To provide a qualitative view of the geometric organization of consciousness-related cognitive annotations in embedding space, we apply Uniform Manifold Approximation and Projection (UMAP) \citep{mcinnes2018umap} to each embedding set.
-For each model, we compute both 2D and 3D UMAP embeddings using cosine distance \citep{salton1975vector}, with hyperparameters $n_{\text{neighbors}}=20$, $\text{min\_dist}=0.1$, and a fixed random seed ($\text{random\_state}=42$) for reproducibility.

-Points are colored by the continuous energy score in the range $[-5,5]$ using a continuous colormap.
-These visualizations are treated as descriptive diagnostics rather than statistical evidence; quantitative evaluation is provided by probing and permutation tests (Sections~\ref{sec:probing},\ref{sec:permutation}).
-We report 3D UMAP visualizations in the main paper and include 2D UMAP plots as supplementary material in Appendix B.
+To qualitatively inspect geometry, we apply UMAP \citep{mcinnes2018umap} to each representation set and color points by continuous score in $[-5,5]$.
+We report 3D UMAP plots in the main paper and 2D plots in Appendix~\ref{app:2D_umap_all}.